 What do I need to operate a VLC?
-And what is this 10 meter tonne all about?
+And what is the 10-metre tonne rule?

 So, what is Metre Tonnes?

 Metre tonnes refers to the lifting capacity of the crane, not the truck.
 To work out the metre tonne of your crane, you must do a simple calculation by multiplying the boom reach in metres by the lifting capacity in either kilograms or tonnes.

 So looking at the load chart below, starting at the lowest boom reach, we are going to work out the meter tonnes at each configuration:

 As you can see, this crane is over 10 meter tonnes at each configuration, however even if only 1 configuration was over 10m/t you would still require a High Risk Work Licence to operate it.

 So, which High Risk Work Licence do I need for a Hiab or VLC?